Organica-Ai-Solutions/OpenAiZChallenge/README.md

 ## Architecture

-The NIS Protocol is a biologically inspired multi-agent architecture that coordinates various AI agents:
+The NIS Protocol is a biologically inspired multi-agent architecture.
+The execution of its core analysis pipeline is orchestrated using **LangGraph**, defining a stateful graph where each node represents a processing step performed by one or more agents.
+Agents include:

-- **Vision Agent**: Processes raw data (satellite images, LIDAR scans) to detect anomalies or structures
+- **Vision Agent**: Processes raw data (satellite images, LIDAR scans).
+Its main analysis path uses image patching with mock feature detection, but it also has a separate capability to analyze specific images using GPT-4 Vision.
-- **Memory Agent**: Stores and retrieves contextual information (previous findings, historical texts)
+- **Memory Agent**: Stores and retrieves contextual information (previous findings, historical texts), accessible by other agents, particularly the ActionAgent.
-- **Reasoning Agent**: Analyzes inputs using GPT-4.1 to determine the likelihood of archaeological sites
+- **Reasoning Agent**: Analyzes inputs using GPT-4 Turbo to determine the likelihood of archaeological sites.
+Can leverage web search (via MetaProtocolCoordinator) for additional context.
-- **Action Agent**: Produces final outputs (compiled reports, map markers, recommendations)
+- **Action Agent**: Produces final outputs (compiled reports, map markers, recommendations) and can guide iterative refinement of the analysis through LangGraph's conditional logic.

-These agents communicate via the MetaProtocolCoordinator, which implements three protocols:
+These agents can still communicate via the MetaProtocolCoordinator for specific out-of-band tasks or tool usage, which implements three protocols:
 - **MCP** (Managed Compute Protocol): For orchestrating external API calls
 - **ACP** (Agent Communication Protocol): For structured agent function calls
 - **A2A** (Agent-to-Agent Protocol): For direct peer-to-peer agent communication